kentora/slacktex/README.md

 ```

 ## Configuration
-You'll need to add two things to slack:
-- A slash command
-- An incoming webhook

-While setting those up, you'll need to determine certain configuration values that are also needed for slacktex.
 The default configuration is located in `config/default.json`.
-To customize this simply make a copy of the file and customize it.
+To customize this simply
+make a copy of the file and customize it.
 ```bash
 $ cd config
 $ cp default.json local.json